 Investments in U.S. Treasury, agency and instrumentality obligations with a remaining maturity of one year or less at time of acquisition and in non-negotiable certificates of deposit are carried at amortized cost.
-The investments in equity investee are reported on the equity method of accounting.
 Investments in external investment pools qualifying for amortized cost under GASB Statement No. 79, Certain External Investment Pools and Pool Participants, are carried at amortized cost per share.
 All other investments are carried at fair value as determined using quoted market prices.